Gregory House: Casting

 When casting for the part started, Shore was afraid that in "the wrong hands", House would "just be hateful".
 The casting directors were looking for someone who could, as Shore described, "do these horrible things and be somehow likable without just, you know, petting a kitten".
 When Laurie was asked to audition for the role of House, he was filming Flight of the Phoenix in Namibia.
 Laurie had no big expectations for the show, thinking that it would only "run for a few weeks".
 He planned to audition for the roles of both James Wilson and Gregory House.
 However, when he read that Wilson was a character with a "handsome open face", he decided to audition solely for the role of House.
 Laurie chose not to change his clothing, but to remain in the costume he wore for the film; he also decided not to shave his beard.
 He put together an audition tape of his own in a Namibian hotel bathroom, the only place with enough light, while his Flight of the Phoenix co-stars Jacob Vargas and Scott Michael Campbell held the camera.
 He improvised by using an umbrella for a cane.
 Laurie initially believed that James Wilson would be the protagonist of the show after reading the brief description of the character and did not find out that House was the main character until he read the full script of the pilot episode.

 After he had watched casting tapes for the pilot episode, Bryan Singer grew frustrated and refused to consider any more British actors because of their flawed American accents.
 Although Singer compared Laurie's audition tape to an "Osama bin Laden video", he was impressed with Laurie's acting and, not knowing who he was, Singer was fooled by his American accent.
 He commented on how well the "American actor" was able to grasp the character, not knowing about Laurie's British nationality.
-Although Laurie's appearance was very different from the way Shore pictured House, when he watched the audition tape, he was equally impressed as Singer.
+Although Laurie's appearance was very different from the way Shore pictured House, when he watched the audition tape, he was equally as impressed as Singer.
 More famous (in the American market) actors such as Denis Leary, Rob Morrow and Patrick Dempsey were also considered, but Singer, Shore, and executive producers Paul Attanasio and Katie Jacobs all thought Laurie was the best option and decided to cast him for the part.
 Laurie was the final actor to join the cast of House.
 After he was chosen for the part, Laurie, whose father Ran Laurie was a doctor himself, said he felt guilty for "being paid more to become a fake version of my own father".
-While Laurie has used an American accent before in the Stuart Little films, he found it difficult to adopt for his role, saying that words such as "coronary artery" are particularly tricky to pronounce.
+While Laurie has used an American accent before in the Stuart Little films, he found it difficult to adopt it for his role, saying that words such as "coronary artery" are particularly tricky to pronounce.